KENSINGTON PARK, 5068 delivered a stronger performance in contrast to other Australian suburbs in terms of appreciation of property value.

 Average median house prices in SA have risen as a whole, pulling KENSINGTON PARK, 5068 values up and netting property investors a capital gain of 30.39% for the past year.

 Investors saw the median home price rise to $1,160,500.

 Profits due to an upward trend in home prices in the suburb averaged 18.14% per annum over a 3-year period.

 KENSINGTON PARK now ranks at the 15th place on a list of fastest growing suburbs in the territory.

 Figures from the previous quarter show that capital gains for real estate buyers in KENSINGTON PARK are high, as opposed to average gains per annum over the past five years.

-Property investors have seen a -1.59% drop in KENSINGTON PARK based on a decrease in median home prices for the past three months.
+Property investors have seen a 0.6% gain in KENSINGTON PARK based on an increase in median home prices for the past three months.

 A survey of average capital gains or median home price increase in suburbs across the country shows that KENSINGTON PARK, 5068 obtained a 2.55% growth over a ten-year period.
 It ranks 1081st on our list of suburbs that property investors should look into.